walmartlabs/thorax/docs/includes/docs.md

 Set the *model* attribute of the view, triggering some customizable behaviors:

-- `fetch` - auto fetch the model if empty, defaults to true
+- `fetch` - auto fetch the model if empty, defaults to true, if an object is passed it will be used as the options to `fetch`
 - `success` - a callback to call when fetch() succeeds, defaults to false
 - `render` - wether to call render after *setModel* and on the model's *change* event, defaults to true
 - `populate` - wether to auto call *populate*, defaults to true. if there is no form in the view *populate* will have no effect